On leaving the Fort Worth Star-Telegram after 28 years

 “Anyone here been abducted by aliens and is a Southern Baptist?”

 An accounting instructor from the Deep South raised her hand.
-(I thought a Baptist abductee would be someone my Texas readers could identify with.)
+(I thought my Texas readers could relate to a Baptist abductee.)
 We sat down and she relayed her experience.
 At first her husband was glad she had returned, she said.
 But her marriage collapsed and she became unwelcome at her church after she published an all-too-explicit account of nocturnal trysts deep in the cosmic void.

-Over the years, the Star-Telegram and its changing array of corporate owners sent me on all-expense-paid trips to Afghanistan and Pakistan, Haiti and Honduras, as well as such to rugged outposts as Vienna, Bonn, Budapest and Brussels.
+Over the years, the Star-Telegram and its changing array of corporate owners sent me on all-expense-paid trips to Afghanistan and Pakistan and Haiti, as well as such to such rugged outposts as Vienna, Bonn, Budapest and Brussels.
 In the Belgian capital, between NATO press conferences, I acquired a taste for abbey ale.
 That led to my appointment as the paper’s beer critic.
-For seven barely memorable years, my employer paid me to drink the world’s best brews.
-A high point in my career.
+For seven barely memorable years, my employer paid me to savor the world’s finest brews.
+Quite a gig.

 After 9/11, I was sent twice into Afghanistan, catching the climactic battle at Tora Bora, just outside Jalalabad, where I had been jailed 23 years earlier.